 Further episodes of symptoms (recurrences) tend to be milder and usually last just a few days.
 You usually have 7-10 days of symptoms rather than 10-28 days that can occur with a first episode.
 Antiviral medication is often not needed for recurrences.
 Painkillers, salt baths, and local anaesthetic ointment (such as lidocaine) for a few days may be sufficient to ease symptoms.
 However, an antiviral medicine may be advised for recurrent episodes of genital herpes in the following situations:

 - If you have severe recurrences.
 If you take a course of an antiviral medicine as soon as symptoms start, it may reduce the duration and severity of symptoms.
 You may be prescribed a supply of medication to have ready at home to start as soon as symptoms begin.
-This kind of 'as needed' treatment tends to be prescribed if you are getting severe attacks of genital herpes fewer than six times a year.
+This kind of 'as needed' treatment tends to be prescribed if you are having severe attacks of genital herpes fewer than six times a year.
 There are a number of different options of courses of treatment to take, ranging from one to six days in length, and with different daily regimes.

 - If you have frequent recurrences.
 You may be advised to take an antiviral medicine every day.
 In most people who take medication every day, the recurrences are either stopped completely, or their frequency and severity are greatly reduced.
 A lower maintenance dose rather than the full treatment dose is usually prescribed.
 A typical plan is to take a 6- to 12-month course of treatment.
 You can then stop the medication to see if recurrences have become less frequent.
 This type of continuous treatment can be repeated if necessary.
 This type of daily treatment tends to be prescribed if you have severe attacks of genital herpes more than six times per year.